laptise/csv-sql-gen/README.md

 ]
 ```

-You should **start with Array.** Then write properties inside each of them.
+Then write properties inside each of them.

 Key and Value is meaning